MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Update-MgUserChatMessageReply.md

   - `[UserScopeTeamsAppInstallationId <String>]`: key: id of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: key: id of workforceIntegration

-MENTIONS <IMicrosoftGraphChatMessageMention\[]>: List of entities mentioned in the chat message.
+MENTIONS <IMicrosoftGraphChatMessageMention[]>: List of entities mentioned in the chat message.
 Supported entities are: user, bot, team, channel, and tag.
   - `[Id <Int32?>]`: Index of an entity being mentioned in the specified chatMessage.
-Matches the {index} value in the corresponding `<at id='{index}'>` tag in the message body.
+Matches the {index} value in the corresponding <at id='{index}'> tag in the message body.
   - `[MentionText <String>]`: String used to represent the mention.
 For example, a user's display name, a team name.
   - `[Mentioned <IMicrosoftGraphChatMessageMentionedIdentitySet>]`: chatMessageMentionedIdentitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[Conversation <IMicrosoftGraphTeamworkConversationIdentity>]`: teamworkConversationIdentity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
-      - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.
       - `[ConversationIdentityType <String>]`: teamworkConversationIdentityType

-POLICYVIOLATION `<IMicrosoftGraphChatMessagePolicyViolation>`: chatMessagePolicyViolation
+POLICYVIOLATION <IMicrosoftGraphChatMessagePolicyViolation>: chatMessagePolicyViolation
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DlpAction <String>]`: chatMessagePolicyViolationDlpActionTypes
   - `[JustificationText <String>]`: Justification text provided by the sender of the message when overriding a policy violation.